 Dr. Mackenzie’s interests range widely from ancient China to contemporary Chinese art.
 He has published on early Chinese art and archaeology and has contributed to a number of influential exhibitions, including The Golden Age of Chinese Archaeology.
 Mackenzie co-edited the catalogue Asian Games: the Art of Contest (Asia Society, 2004).
 Mackenzie’s current projects at the Nelson-Atkins include the reinstallation of the early Chinese galleries and the development of a long-range master plan for China.

-Assistant Curator, Chinese Art
+Associate Curator, Chinese Art

-Ling-en Lu, Assistant Curator of Early Chinese Art, joined the Museum in 1999.
+Ling-en Lu, Associate Curator of Early Chinese Art, joined the Museum in 1999.
 Born in Taiwan, she holds a doctoral degree in Art History from the University of Kansas as well as a Master’s of Library Science from Indiana University.
 Ling-en has actively presented papers at Art History conferences and has published several articles on Chinese paintings.

 During her tenure at the Museum, she has been a part of coordinating The Golden Age of Chinese Archaeology, a special international exhibition organized by the Museum and the National Gallery of Art in 1999, and has contributed to the two-volume book, New Perspectives on China’s Past: Chinese Archaeology in the Twentieth Century, which was published by Yale University Press and The Nelson-Atkins Museum of Art in 2004.